Chance Thomas

 Chance Thomas is an American composer, author, and entrepreneur.
 As a composer, he creates original music for animation, video games, movies, television, and virtual reality.
-His music has received critical acclaim and commercial success, including an Oscar, an Emmy, and billions of dollars in sales worldwide.
+His music has received critical acclaim and commercial success, underscoring an Oscar, an Emmy, and billions of dollars in sales worldwide.

 Chance is best known for scoring video games like DOTA 2, The Lord of the Rings Online and James Cameron’s Avatar.
 He also scored Columbia Pictures’ The ChubbChubbs!, which won an Academy Award for Best Animated Short Film, and the TV film Lost Treasure Hunt, which was nominated for two Daytime Emmy Awards.

 Chance is the author of the university textbook Composing Music for Games: The Art, Technology and Business of Video Game Scoring.
 The book was released in 2016 by CRC Press, a Taylor and Francis Publishing imprint.
-As an entrepreneur, Chance founded "HUGEST" sound in 1998 and sold it in 2016 to a large and diversified entertainment conglomerate, R Legacy Entertainment.
-He now serves as VP of Music and Creative Development for HUGEsound Post Production.
+As an entrepreneur, Chance founded HUGEsound in 1998 and sold it in 2016 to a large and diversified entertainment conglomerate, R Legacy Entertainment.
+He served as VP of Music and Creative Development for HUGEsound Post Production until its demise in late 2018.

 His projects have won major awards, including an Oscar, Emmy, IGN, Telly, Aurora and several G.A.N.G. awards.
 He is considered the father of game music Grammy eligibility and was honored in 2013 with the Game Audio Network Guild's Recognition Award.